hosszubalazs/rust_rsa/README.md

 A bug-ridden early implementation of the RSA-like encryption, Kid-RSA, can be found in `kid_rsa.rs`.
 Please check the tests and the FIXME to see the current state.

+Requirements:

+- The private and public key are different.
+- The message is smaller than n.
+The algortihm is mod n based, messages longer than n does not make sense.

 ## Development environment, runnin the code

 Use the official guide to get your environment working: [Install Rust](https://www.rust-lang.org/tools/install)